Euro 2022: How Sarina Wiegman's ruthless European style has changed England's fortunes

 She's carried that mantle ever since she stepped into the role, but what has followed has surely even surpassed her very own projections.
 The former ADO Den Haag boss has turned England's traditionally gloomy summer forecast into one laden with unforgettable moments that have lit up stadia up and down the country - even when the weather has done its best to dampen the occasion.

 Generations of football fans, male and female, young and old, will talk about the night the Lionesses tore up European record books by dismantling Norway 8-0.
 They will rejoice in the sheer elation of Georgia Stanway's extra-time stunner against the Spanish.
-And they will forever revere the audacity of Alessia Russo's inspired backheel finish against Sweden - a moment that perfectly encapsulated the impressiveness of the 23-year-old's explosive tournament.
+They will forever revere the audacity of Alessia Russo's inspired backheel finish against Sweden - a moment that perfectly encapsulated the impressiveness of the 23-year-old's breakout tournament.

-In truth, this is England's breakthrough tournament under Wiegman.
-This is where they announce themselves as having a permanent seat at the European top table.
+In truth, this has been England's breakthrough tournament, spearheaded by Wiegman.
+This is where they announced themselves as having a permanent seat at the European top table - Chloe Kelly made sure of that.

 So have England's upturn in fortunes been masterminded by a genius tactician, or has their plight been opportunistic, driven by a converging of positive circumstances all at the right time?
 Or both?

 There is no doubt that the 52-year-old's influence on this squad has been transformative.
-She has been steadfast in her belief that England are "ready to write history" and become the first women's team - the second English national side - to win a major tournament trophy.
+She has been steadfast in her belief that England were "ready to write history" and become the first women's team - the second English national side - to win a major tournament trophy.
+She has since delivered on that promise.

-She has endeared herself to the nation by delivering on her promise.
+She has endeared herself to the nation.
 There are no gimmicks, no PR stunts, no clever rhetoric to win over the masses.
 She wants to win football matches by playing a brand of football that entertains crowds, inspires younger generations, and leaves a lasting imprint on the fabric of the footballing community.

-"We said before the tournament and throughout that we want to inspire the nation, I think that's what we're doing and making a difference.
-The whole country is proud of us," she said following Tuesday's win over Sweden.
+Captain Leah Williamson described Wiegman as the "missing ingredient" in the aftermath of Sunday's momentous win over old rivals Germany.
+But the boss will not want praise for her detail-orientated blueprint that secured European glory, she will simply step back and allow the players to revel in their own success.

-Her words are unerring and the impact she's making with this team is creating a legacy.
-A 19-match unbeaten streak has contributed to that and should game number 20 be crowned with European glory at Wembley Stadium then her name will be written into English folklore in permanent black ink.
+Her words are unerring and the impact she's making with this team has kickstarted a movement - she's creating a legacy that in her own words has "changed society".
+Her name will now be written into English folklore in permanent black ink.

-Unafraid of examination - it comes with the job - Wiegman has named an unchanged starting XI in all five of England's matches en route to the final.
-Should she stick with that formula again on Sunday, she'll become the first coach in Euros history to name the same starting line-up in every game - men or women's.
+Unafraid of examination - it comes with the job - Wiegman named an unchanged starting XI in every fixture en route to delivering Europe's highest accolade.
+In doing so, she became the first coach in Euros history to name the same starting line-up in every game - men or women's.

 When she guided the Netherlands to back-to-back major finals in 2017 and 2019, she made three and five changes to line-ups respectively.
 When the Dutch were crowned champions on home turf five years ago, she used just 13 players all tournament.
 It's straight out of her managerial playbook.